 (4) for ensuring a trust-based relationship with Clients and Users, for example, Personal Data Processing that is strictly necessary to determine the ultimate beneficiaries, being PEP and/or to prevent fraud, e.g. and checks in public sanction lists or our own Service history;

-(5) for administration and analysing of the client base to improve the availability, selection and quality of Services and products, and to make more personalised and the best Services;
+(5) for administration and analysis of the Client base to improve the availability, selection and quality of Services and products, and to make our Services more personalised and the best possible;

-(6) for the analysis of identifiers and Personal Data collected upon the use of websites, mobile applications and other Services.
-We shall use the collected data for web analysis or for the analysis of mobile and information society services, for ensuring and improving functioning, for statistical purposes and for analysing the behaviour and using the experience of Visitors and Client representative’s and for providing better and more personalised Services;
+(6) for analysis of identifiers and Personal Data collected upon the use of websites, mobile applications and other Services.
+We may use the collected data for web analysis or for the analysis of mobile and information society services, for ensuring and improving functioning, for statistical purposes and for analyzing Visitor and Client representative behavior, and for improving the experience of Visitors and Client representatives and for providing better and more personalised Services;

 (7) for monitoring the Services.
 We may record the messages and instructions given in our premises or by means of communication (e-mail, telephone, etc.), as well as information and other operations carried out by us, and shall use those recordings as needed to evidence instructions or other operations;

 (8) for network, information and cyber security considerations, for example, for fighting against piracy and for ensuring the security of the Websites and Service, as well as for the measures taken for making and storing backup copies;

 (9) for the establishment, exercise or defence of legal claims;

 (10) for conducting product and market research for purposes of quality assurance, product improvements, developments and assessing its market fit, this includes contacting and communication, interviews, making conclusions, recording of such communications for a limited period of time, etc. with Users, Client’s representatives and other relevant data subjects.
 This includes creating anonymised or aggregated overviews and summaries of the aforementioned;